 The Department of Philosophy offers a program leading to the degree of Doctor of Philosophy.
 During the course of their studies, PhD philosophy students complete a range of requirements in the way detailed as follows.

 Courses: The University requires 72 points.
-The department requires that 44 points (the “basic points”) be as specified below.
-A minimum of 36 of the 44 basic points must be taken in the NYU Department of Philosophy.
-Twenty-eight of the total 72 points may be in dissertation research, although the student may include other courses toward that total as well.
-8 basic points worth of courses that are taken while enrolled in the NYU philosophy PhD. program can be satisfied through courses taken outside of the NYU Department of Philosophy.
+The department requires that 48 points (the “basic points”) be as specified below, and 4 additional points be earned by taking one semester of the Work-in-Progress seminar as specified below.
+20 of the total 72 points may be in dissertation research, although the student may include other courses toward that total as well.
+No more than 8 basic points worth of courses that are taken while enrolled in the NYU philosophy PhD. program can be satisfied through courses taken outside of the NYU Department of Philosophy.
 Transfer credit is apportioned on a case-by-case basis and is normally restricted to courses taken in philosophy Ph.D. programs.
 Normally, a maximum of 12 basic points of transfer credit is allowed and any transfer credits must first be used against the permitted 8 points that can be taken outside of the NYU Department of Philosophy while enrolled in the program.
 Except in unusual circumstances, transfer credit may not be used to satisfy the area distribution requirements described below under “Basic course work.”
 Note that GSAS rules stipulate that all transfer credit applications must be submitted within the first academic year of attendance as a matriculant at NYU.

-The required 44 basic points are to be earned by taking the following courses (‘basic-point courses’):
+The required 48 basic points are to be earned by taking the following courses (which will be referred to as “basic-point courses”):

 Each year, the department offers a full-year Proseminar required for all first-year Ph.D. students.
 It is open to first-year Ph.D. students only.
 It includes frequent short writing assignments, and the mode of instruction emphasizes discussion rather than lecture.
 The topics are determined by the instructors but include basic texts and ideas in analytic philosophy.

-2. Basic course work (28 points; typically seven 4-point courses)
+2. Basic course work (36 basic points; typically nine 4-point courses)

-These seven courses are drawn from advanced introduction courses, intermediate-level courses, topics or advanced seminar courses, and research seminar courses.
+These nine courses are drawn from advanced introduction courses, intermediate-level courses, topics or advanced seminar courses, and research seminar courses.
 In special circumstances, students may earn 4 points (but no more than 4 points) of basic coursework by completing an Independent Study with a faculty member, in which they read up on an area of interest and write a paper with faculty guidance.
-The seven basic courses must include at least one course in value theory (ethics, aesthetics, philosophy of law, or political philosophy); at least one course in metaphysics, epistemology, philosophy of language, or philosophy of mind; and at least one course in the history of philosophy (ancient, medieval, modern, or 19th century).
-At least three of the courses must be outside value theory.
+There are three distribution categories: value theory (ethics, aesthetics, philosophy of law, and political philosophy), M&E broadly conceived (metaphysics, epistemology, philosophy of language, philosophy of mind, philosophy of science, philosophy of mathematics, and philosophy of logic), and history of philosophy (ancient, medieval, modern, 19th century, and early 20th century).
+Of the nine basic courses, at least two courses each must fall into two of these three distribution categories, and one course must fall into the other distribution category.
 Students who want to use an Independent Study to satisfy an area distribution requirement must obtain prior approval by both the faculty member supervising the Independent Study and the Director of Graduate Studies.
-Associated Writing courses (to be described below) do not count as basic coursework, and cannot be used to satisfy area distribution requirements.
+The Third Year Review preparation course (to be described below) does not count as basic coursework, and cannot be used to satisfy area distribution requirements.
+A logic course at NYU that is used to satisfy the logic requirement counts towards the nine basic courses.
+In general, a course that can satisfy the logic requirement does not count towards satisfying any distribution requirement.

-Third-Year Review: By the date one week prior to the first day of the fifth semester in the program, students must submit two papers written while enrolled in the NYU PhD program.
-To satisfy the requirement, papers should be substantial pieces of work that demonstrate that the student is able to take his or her philosophical research and writing to the high level appropriate for writing a dissertation.
-While there is no suggestion that papers should be approaching this limit, papers longer than 12,000 words (excluding bibliography) will not be accepted.
-Each paper is reviewed by at least two faculty members; our ambition is to review all papers blindly, although we cannot guarantee it; both papers must pass in order for the student to pass.
-If a student fails to submit a paper by the deadline, he/she will receive a ‘fail’ on the paper unless an extension was granted previously on grounds of extenuating circumstances.
-Except for emergency situations, extension requests must be filed at least one week prior to the deadline.
-If a paper fails, the student must submit a revised version of the paper, or a new paper; the usual deadline for this second submission is by the end of the fifth semester in the program but may be extended in special circumstances.
-If a student fails to submit the new, or revised, paper by the agreed upon deadline, or if this paper also fails, their eligibility to continue in the program will be jeopardized.
+Third-Year Review: By the date one week prior to the first day of the fifth semester in the program, students must submit one paper written while enrolled in the NYU PhD program.
+To satisfy the requirement, the paper should be a substantial and polished piece of work that demonstrates that the student is able to take his or her philosophical research and writing to the high level appropriate for writing a dissertation.
+While there is no suggestion that the paper should be approaching this limit, a paper longer than 12,000 words (excluding bibliography) will not be accepted.
+The paper is reviewed by at least two faculty members; our ambition is to review all papers blindly, although we cannot guarantee it.
+There is no expectation that a paper passes right away.
+If a paper does not pass right away, the student must submit a revised version of the paper, or a new paper; the deadline for resubmission is determined by the two reviewers in consultation with the faculty member who supervised the writing of the original paper.
+The revised paper is reviewed by a committee consisting of the original reviewers plus the faculty member who supervised the writing of the original paper.
+New papers are reviewed according to the same process as original submissions.
+The reviewers or the committee determine whether the paper passes, or further revisions are needed.
+In the case of further revisions, they set the deadline for submission of the newly revised paper.
+This process repeats until a paper passes, which is expected to happen before the beginning of the sixth semester.
+If a student fails to submit a new, or revised, paper by any one of the deadlines without having previously obtained an extension due to extenuating circumstances, or if a student has received no passing mark by the beginning of the sixth semester, their successful continuation in the program will be jeopardized.

 Thesis Prospectus: By the fifth week of their fifth term in the program, students must designate a prospectus advisor and report that designation to the Director of Graduate Studies.
 (The designation of a prospectus advisor takes place by this time regardless of whether the student has successfully completed the third-year review.)
 It is understood that the designation of “prospectus advisor” is provisional and subject to change depending on the evolving nature of the thesis project.
 The prospectus advisor’s role is to guide the student through the prospectus-writing process; the prospectus advisor may or may not ultimately serve on the dissertation committee, though of course often he or she will.